davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 I have included a working solution of my program along with the starter code.
 The binary executable file is called `ls2Sol`.

+#### Hints and Tips
+1. Start as early as possible.
+This assignment is trickier than what meets the eye due to all the string processing work and memory management.

+2. There will be times where you'll need to build up strings.
+You might find [`snprintf()`](https://www.geeksforgeeks.org/snprintf-c-library/) to be useful.
+(It's just a stricter version of `sprintf()` for building strings.)

+3. A stack library has been given to you.
+It is used for Mode 2 (see below).
+Read the stack implementation to see how I manage  memory.
+Also, write some test code for it and use Valgrind to ensure you know how to use it.
+You will use the stack for storing paths in Mode 2.

+4. For both modes of operation, you will need to `malloc` strings that stores the current path to a file.
+For instance, you would need a string to input into the `stat()` system call and you may need to store that path onto your stack for the printing of Mode-2 results.
+If you did not malloc your strings and instead declared them as local arrays, they will likely be out of scope by the time you need to print them.

+5. I would tackle this project recursively, so abstractly your program should be structured as such:
+    ```txt
+    Given: a directory to explore
+    If the given directory is not empty:
+        Iterate through each entry (which can either be a file or directory.)
+        If the current entry is a file
+            Either print it or store it for later
+        else:
+            Recurse on the current entry
+    ```

 #### Detailed Instructions

 0. For ease of compiling, I've provided you with the `Makefile`.
 Simply run `make` on the command line to compile your code.